frePPLe/frepple/doc/developer-guide/adding-or-customizing-a-report.rst

        )

 #. | **Update the menu structure**.
-   | You’ll want to add the report also to a menu.
+   | You'll want to add the report also to a menu.

    The following lines in this file menu.py will do this: